shalearkane/shalearkane/README.md

 - 👋 Hi, I’m Soumik
-- 👀 I’m interested in a ...
-I'm not so sure
+- 👀 I’m interested in a PLT and Algorithms
-- 🌱 I’m currently learning RaactJs
+- 🌱 I’m currently reading Crafting Interpreters
-- 💞️ I’m looking to collaborate on PLT
+- 💞️ I’m looking to collaborate on your next big idea!